Upgrading MapText Labeller

 The color of each output label is defined in its label style (more about this in a moment).
 However, if one wants to override this, and instead assign each placed label’s color based on its parent feature, if the parent feature possesses a color, then check the Prefer Source Feature Color checkbox.

-To configure a label definition and a placement rule for each map layer that is to be labeled, click the Configure button to bring up the Label Manager.
 The bulk of the labeling configuration occurs in the Label Manager.
-Let’s explore the Label Manager in the next section to learn how to configure each label definition and a placement rule for placing labels built by each definition.
+Let’s explore the Label Manager in the next section to learn how to configure each label definition and a placement rule for placing labels.